brem02/Udacity_Project_2/README.md

 ## Demo

-This is the [youtube](https://youtu.be/xQezqOopooQ) link to see a demo
+This is the Youtube link to see the demo: https://youtu.be/MHN5xYgzOo0